embedded-sec/ACES/Readme.md

 ci_scripts/ci-build.sh
 ```
 This will setup the directory structure, build a arm-none-eabi-ld with plug-in support (builds all gcc)
-and build the ACES compiler with (i.e., LLVM with ACES extension).
+and build the ACES compiler.
+Which is an extension of LLVM.

 The resulting directory structure will be as follows.